 Selection of a stream in the National Benchmarking Portal (NBP) displays that stream's corresponding classification filters.
-For example, selecting the 'admitted acute' stream will display the latest acute classification filters, as well as the major diagnostic category, service related groups and primary diagnosis for comparison.
+For example, selecting the 'admitted acute' stream will display the latest acute classification filters, as well as the major diagnostic category (MDC), service related groups (SRG) and principal diagnosis for comparison.